candles and incense burning on window sill and green bouquet

 • Think of somewhere else.
 Imagine yourself somewhere far away.
 Try the beach or the mountains.
 Maybe drinking wine while in Tuscany.

-• Meditation is a great activity for feeling at ease.
+• Meditation is an excellent activity for feeling at ease.

 • Journaling relaxes the mind and puts things in perspective.